Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Curse of Low Dimensions

-\begin{Example}[\textbf{Curse of Low Dimensions}] To provide a concrete example, let us consider a scenario with two transmit and receive antennas (i.e. $n_t=n_r=2$) and $n_q=4$ one-bit ADCs at the receiver.
-For ease of explanation, we focus on the achievable communication rates in the high SNR regime.
-In this case, the received signal space is a two-dimensional space consisting of points $(Y_1,Y_2)$.
-In hybrid beamforming, the received signals are passed through a linear analog combiner characterized by $\mathbf{V}= [v_{i,j}]_{i,j\in [4]}$, and the ADC thresholds are $t_i\in \mathbb{R}, i\in [4]$.
-The ADCs perform the following comparisons $v_{i,1}Y1+v_{i,2}Y_2\lessgtr t_i, i\in [4]$.
-The resulting Voronoi regions can be represented by a partition of the two-dimensional Euclidean space using four lines.
-For instance, in Phase-shift keying (PSK) modulation the thresholds are $t_i=0, i\in [4]$ and
+In this work, we argue that non-linear analog processing prior to quantization, using envelope detectors and polynomial operators, mitigates the aforementioned rate-loss.
+To provide a concrete example, let us consider a high SNR communication scenario with $n_t=n_r=2$ and $n_q=4$ one-bit ADCs at the receiver.
+Further assume that the channel is full-rank, so that $n_d=2$.
+The ADCs perform the following comparisons $v_{i,1}Y_1+v_{i,2}Y_2\lessgtr t_i, i\in [4]$.
+The Voronoi regions can be represented as a partition of the two-dimensional Euclidean space using four lines.
+For instance, in phase-shift keying (PSK) modulation the thresholds are set to $t_i=0, i\in [4]$ and the linear combining coefficients are:

-The resulting Voronoi regions are shown in Figure \ref{fig:linear_constellations}(a).
-It can be observed that there are 8 Voronoi regions, as opposed to the ideal 16 regions.
-Alternatively, Figure \ref{fig:linear_constellations}(b) shows the Quadrature Amplitude Modulation (QAM) Voronoi regions, and Figure \ref{fig:linear_constellations}(c) represents a general position constellation proposed in \cite{khalili2021mimo}, which achieves the highest number of Voronoi regions possible using analog linear processing.
-As was observed in \cite{khalili2021mimo}, and shown in the figure, hybrid beamforming architectures can achieve at most 11 unique Voronoi regions thus achieving a rate of $\log{11}$ bits/channel-use.
+As shown in Figure \ref{fig:combined_figure}(a), there are $|\mathcal{\widehat{W}}|=8$ Voronoi regions, as opposed to the ideal 16 regions.
+Alternatively, Figure \ref{fig:combined_figure}(b) shows the quadrature amplitude modulation (QAM) Voronoi regions, and Figure \ref{fig:combined_figure}(c) represents a general position constellation proposed in \cite{khalili2021mimo}, which achieves the highest number of Voronoi regions possible using hybrid beamforming \cite{khalili2021mimo}.
+Consequently, PSK achieves a high-SNR rate of at most $\log{8}$, QAM achieves $\log{9}$, and the construction of \cite{khalili2021mimo} achieves $\log{11}$ bits per channel-use.

-An alternative approach is to use non-linear analog processing instead of the linear processing used in hybrid beamforming architectures.
-For instance, absolute values of the signals can be generated in the analog domain using envelope detectors, and then using the ADCs, the following comparisons can be made: